Vic1696/Glossary-Scraper/README.md

 # Glossary Scraper

 ## Overview
-This project is a Python-based scraper that extracts glossary terms, definitions, and detailed explanations from Twilio's documentation.
+This project is a Python-based scraper that extracts glossary terms, definitions, and detailed explanations from websites' documentation.
 The scraper retrieves the glossary from the given page, fetches the linked term pages, and saves the information in multiple formats: CSV, JSON, and Word document.

 ## Features
 - Scrape glossary terms, definitions, and links from the Twilio glossary page.